 I began my career with the YMCA of Greater Houston working part-time while in high school and college.
 After a two-year stint in the army, I returned to the Y, retiring after 43 years as Vice President of Facilities.
-In that role, I was responsible for the operations and maintenance of 33 branches and three camps in east and central Texas.
+In that role, I was responsible for the operations and maintenance of 33 full facilities and three camps in east and central Texas.

 I became interested in genealogy when the author, Alex Hailey published his book titled “Roots.”
 That was in 1976 and I have been pursuing the hobby in an ebb and flow pattern ever since.
 I often take a break from my research, but it is never long before my interest again peaks, and I’m back in the libraries and archives.
 I have recently published my first family history book titled “The Alonzo and Louisa Bell Story,” which is about the lives of my Great Great Grandparents - my families pioneers.

 I enjoy working with the leadership team and I’m looking forward to doing what I can to help our genealogy society succeed.